martinmdl/unsam-LC2/README.md

-# unsam-LC2
+# Laboratorio de Computación 2
-All the practice done while taking **LABORATORIO DE COMPUTACIÓN 2** classes on UNSAM.
+All the practice done while taking this UNSAM assignment.
+Plus all the theory needed.